michha/bash-on-windows/README.md

-Here you will find everything for running cakephp on the newly Windows 10 Bash shell without the need of virtual machines anymore.

 **BEWARE !
 As of now the Windows 10 Bash shell is just available for testers of the Windows Insider Preview program**

-**There are currently some major issues inside the bash shell concerning networking that keep me from starting the webserver**

 # Sources
 * [MSDN - Bash on Ubuntu on Windows](https://msdn.microsoft.com/commandline/wsl/about)